Tokyo 2020 Olympic Games: 26-31 July, 2021

-One of the key strategic goals of World Rugby’s Strategic Plan 2010-20 is to optimise Olympic participation.
+One of World Rugby's key strategic goals is to optimise Olympic participation.
 Among a range of key performance indicators to measure the success of this goal is that support from Olympic bodies and governments is increased.

 To help achieve this, World Rugby is working with its regional associations and members to provide information and advice as to how to collaborate with their respective Continental Associations of NOCs (CAs) and National Olympic Committees (NOCs) to leverage support from Olympic Solidarity.

 Olympic Solidarity’s aim is to organise assistance for all the NOCs, particularly those with the greatest needs, so that they can develop their own structures to favour the expansion of sport in their country.
 To help NOCs to fulfil these objectives, Olympic Solidarity offers a consulting service to assist them in gaining access to financial, technical and administrative assistance through:

 - World programmes, which cover and reinforce all areas of sports development;

 - Continental programmes, designed to meet some of the specific needs of each continent;

 - Olympic Games subsidies, which complement the range of programmes and offer financial support to NOCs before, during and after the Games; and

 - Complementary programmes, which extend the assistance offered by Olympic Solidarity in the framework of targeted project.